themoosman/ocp-python-crash-me/README.md

 ## Modifications

-This sample has been modified to be a sample Python application with Kubernetes Liveness and Redness probes.
+This sample has been modified to be a sample Python application with Kubernetes Liveness and Readiness probes.

 ## Deployment Steps